-In my opinion, the direct contact to the person is great, but I think that instead of an email such as email@example.com, they should include ‘normal person’s’ email such as firstname.lastname@example.org that will not seem automated or managed by some intern.
+In my opinion, the direct contact to the person is great, but I think that instead of an email such as firstname.lastname@example.org, they should include a ‘normal person’s’ email such as email@example.com that will not seem automated or managed by some intern.

 Also, in the era of a social media, maybe the company should include direct social media links to the doctor or just direct Messenger or Chat room link so a person can talk with the doctor directly.

-Video testimonials – again very common practice for this type of products.
-The published videos are professionally done and each of the customers’ has a relevant occupation, such as a fitness trainer, who gives greater credibility of the website.
+Video testimonials – again very common practice for this type of product.
+The published videos are professionally done and each of the customers’ has a relevant occupation, such as a fitness trainer, who gives greater credibility to the website.
 But, I must say that these videos would be more appealing to the common people if they were pre-generated from Instagram or Facebook profiles, posted publicly by these customers.

 Check out the Ritual Testimonials Page